terencesharaz/site/wp-content/plugins/wpforms-lite/readme.txt

 == Changelog ==

+= 1.7.5.5 =
+- Fixed: Migrations logic was broken in certain cases when addons have their own migrations.
+- Fixed: Security-related improvements around email generation for notifications.

+= 1.7.5.3 =
+- Added: New filter to modify CSS classes of the form submit button on the frontend.
+- Changed: Improve cached templates handling in the Form Builder.
+- Fixed: Retrieving a current URL should not strip a custom port.
+- Fixed: "JavaScript file not found" error when the "Load Assets Globally" option was enabled in Settings > General.
+- Fixed: Do not cache an incorrect or empty response from the Templates API.

+= 1.7.5.2 =
+- Fixed: Increase chances for the templates inside the Form Builder to load properly, so occasional empty form creation from a template should be gone.
+- Fixed: PHP fatal error was generated in some cases when Lite Connect attempted to generate site key too many times.

 = 1.7.5.1 =
-- v1.7.5 migration did not complete when a database prefix other than `wp_` was used.
+- Fixed: v1.7.5 migration did not complete when a database prefix other than `wp_` was used.
-- Form Tags: incorrect links to filter by tags were generated right after saving tags.
+- Fixed: Incorrect Form Tags links to filter by tags were generated right after saving tags.

 = 1.7.5 =
 - Added: Form Tags: add tags to forms with an ability to filter by them; bulk add/edit/delete tags for multiple forms.